JuhQ/git/git.md

 When creating a pull request, it is possible to assign the pull request to the appropriate person, and to request a review from them.
 This will notify the person that the pull request is ready for review, and will allow them to provide feedback before the changes are merged into the main codebase.
 This of course depends on the platform used, such as GitHub, GitLab, Bitbucket, etc, as well as the project's policies, procedures, and conventions.

 When working with multiple developers, even in a school settings, pull requests should be used to merge one's changes into the main codebase.
 At first it might feel a bit odd to create a pull request for your own changes, instead of just committing code to the main branch and pushing the changes.
 This is normal and expected, but still, use pull requests.

+## Git pull

+Once the changes are pushed to remote, it is possible to pull them to local repository.
+This is done by using `git pull` command.

+This command will fetch the changes from the remote repository and copy them locally.
+If pull requests are used, this command will pull the changes from the pull request branch to the local repository.
+The pull request branch might not be the main branch, such as `main` or `master`, but instead it should be a feature branch, such as `feature/feature-name`.

+Once the pull request is completed, the changes will be in the main branch.

+Tip: if you are unsure of which changes are copied from remote to local, run `git log` command after git pull to see the git commit messages.

+### Possible git pull issues

+Sometimes `git pull` command will fail because local repository has uncommitted changes on the same files that are being pulled from remote.

+These failures are usually called `conflicts`, and they are a normal part of the development process.

+This can be solved by either committing the local changes, or by stashing them.

+Protip: When working on a team project, first thing to do every day is to pull.
+Also when changing branches, pull.
+This shoud decrease the number of conflicts.

+When a conflict happens, you need to slow down and figure out what is happening and why.
+Sometimes you need to consult the other developer who has made the changes.
+Sometimes the other developer is you.

 ## Git and GitHub (and other platforms)